getify/Functional-Light-JS/manuscript/ch4.md

 ## Revisiting Points

-Now that we've thoroughly covered composition -- a trick that will be immensely helpful in many areas of FP -- let's watch it in action by revisiting point-free style from "No Points" in Chapter 3 with a scenario that's a fair bit more complex to refactor:
+Now that we've thoroughly covered composition (a trick that will be immensely helpful in many areas of FP), let's watch it in action by revisiting point-free style from "No Points" in Chapter 3 with a scenario that's a fair bit more complex to refactor:

 ```js
 // given: ajax( url, data, cb )